jangler/faunatone/docs/commands.md

 **Pitch bend...** - Insert a pitch bend event to an interval from the keymap, relative to the current root pitch.
-To get gradual pitch transitions, use the **Edit -> Interpolate** command from one pitch bend event to another, or from one note event to one pitch bend event.
+To get gradual pitch transitions, use the **Edit -> Interpolate** command from one note or pitch bend event to another.
 The maximum range of a pitch bend is two octaves from the initial pitch, plus or minus the amount of bending required to produce the initial pitch in the first place.

 **Program change...** - Insert a program (instrument/patch) change event, value range 1 to 128.
 Wikipedia has a